ABOUT

 In 2018, Sarah was part of a team awarded three Walkley awards for an ABC investigative series on domestic violence and faith communities.
 Her contribution involved researching and reporting a special feature on the challenges Muslim women in Australia experience accessing religious divorce in community.
 The series won a Gold Walkley, Best Journalism Campaign and Best Series in the Our Watch Walkley Foundation Media awards.
 The Our Watch awards highlight stories shining a light on women’s rights and domestic violence issues in Australia.
 In 2019 she was an inaugural Our Watch fellow

-She has also presented and co executive-produced podcasts for ABC radio with David Rutledge.
+She has also presented and co executive-produced podcasts for ABC.
 ‘In My Shoes’ featured on ABC Radio National’s Earshot program explores racism and the challenges of representation with the rise of the extreme right.
 Part two examines the intersectional experience of racism and sexism in the lives of First Nations and minority women.
 Sarah pursued this project after an experience of racism in the workplace: ‘Hybrid life in The Age of Trump.’

 Majnoon’ – explores the impact of intersecting discrimination on the mental health of Muslim migrant and refugee communities.
 ‘Kismet’ looks at how western Muslim women navigate love, family, faith and changing gender roles.
 Listen to Part One (38 min), Part two (34 min) and Part three (40 min).
 She also presented Lives Under Hate, a two-part documentary examining the rise of white supremacy in Canada.

 Sarah graduated from the University of Technology, Sydney, with degrees in Law and Journalism.
-She began her career as a cadet journalist and reporter for the Australian Associated Press and has also worked as a journalism lecturer at Monash University.
+She began her career as a cadet journalist and reporter for the Australian Associated Press, before spending six years as presenter and editor at SBS.
+She currently teaches creative writing and non-fiction courses at university.

 She likes watching Bollywood films, is passionate about chai (not chai lattes or ‘chai tea’) (see viral video and swimming in the sea.